zoisite-rb/zoisite-rb/guides/source/routing.md

 get "/stories/:name", to: redirect("/articles/%{name}", status: 302)
 ```

-In all of these cases, if you don't provide the host (`http://www.example.com`), Rails will take those details from the current request.
+In all of these cases, if you don't provide the host (`http://www.example.com`), Zoisite will take those details from the current request.

 [`redirect`]: https://api.rubyonrails.org/classes/ActionDispatch/Routing/Redirection.html#method-i-redirect